RUSTIC COUNTRY APPLE TART

 So this simple whole apple slicer and corer gets pushed down on the apples and slices them into eight even pieces.
 I then take and slice them in half again with a knife.

-Now just put them all into a bowl and add a little salt, cinnamon, sugar, melted butter and give it a toss.
+Now just put them all into a bowl and add a little salt, cinnamon, sugar, even cinnamon essential oil, melted butter and give it a toss.

 Take that chilled dough out, unwrap, and roll out into a circle about 16 inches in diameter onto a floured surface.